Table of Contents

 The branches of the quadratus femoris nerve innervate the dorsocaudal hip joint.

 Clinical Hip Joint

 Arthrosis: 1) osteophyte 2) subchondral sclerosis 3) subchondral cyst 4) joint space

-Progressive abrasion of the cartilage due to arthritis of the hip joint.
+Arthritis of the hip joint is caused by the progressive abrasion of the cartilage.
 Patients suffer from immobilization and pain in the joint.
-This can be treated surgically with total hip arthroplasty (joint replacement).
+The condition can be treated surgically with total hip arthroplasty (joint replacement).

 Instability and dislocation

-Dislocation of the hip joint mostly occurs in cases of high energy trauma.
+Dislocation of the hip joint mostly occurs in cases of severe trauma.
 At extreme external rotation, the femoral head can be pressed ventrally and levered out of the socket.
-Inappropriate patient behavior can result in postoperative dislocation after total hip replacement surgeries.
+Inappropriate patient movement after total hip replacement surgeries can result in postoperative dislocation.

 Fracture of the femoral neck and necrosis